 The treatment approach at our center for self-harm acknowledges that each individual faces multiple pressures in life that are unique to him or her.
 We teach our patients that in order to become a better person, treatment must include developing healthy expression of emotions, community involvement, teamwork, openness to alternative viewpoints, and accountability for one’s own actions.
 Once an initial assessment has been completed to determine the patient’s presenting problem and potential level of care that will best fit their needs, a face-to-face assessment will be scheduled.
 Based upon the results of the assessment a treatment plan will be developed.
 Some of the treatment approaches we use to help treat your self-harming behaviors may include:

 Medication: Medication may be used in the treatment of self-harm at our hospital in order to get the symptoms of any co-occurring disorders, like depression or anxiety, under control.
 With better coping skills, over time medication may be reduced or discontinued altogether.
 Medication is closely monitored and altered if needed.

-Individual therapy: All of our patients meet one-on-one with a therapist at least once or twice per week.
+Individual therapy: All of our patients meet one-on-one with a therapist.
 During these sessions individuals can take the time to delve deeper into the emotions that may have led to the development of self-harm.
 Therapists will often use cognitive behavioral therapy to help patients identify their negative thoughts and replace them with more positive ways of viewing the world.

 Group therapy: Group sessions are held on a daily basis starting each morning with a morning goals group and ending with a group to recap the day.
 Throughout the day individuals may also attend groups focused on coping skills, life skills, medication management, and mental health education.

-Family involvement: Family therapy is an essential part of the treatment process at our center for self-harm and family members are encouraged to come at least twice a week through the duration of their loved one’s stay.
+Family involvement: Family therapy is an essential part of the treatment process at our center for self-harm and family members are encouraged to visit throughout the duration of their loved one’s stay.
 Family members will get a chance to learn more about why their loved one self-harms and ways in which they can be more supportive.